 Vertical aquaponics simply refers to an aquaponics system that rises to the top.
 This system grows vegetables without soil in columns above an aquarium.

-It is a space-saving, water-efficient way to cultivate and raise fish.
-It can increase the cultivation space without needing more floor space.
-In addition, it uses a small fraction of the water needed to grow the soil.
+It’s a water-saving, space-saving way of gardening and raising fish.
+It can increase growing space without the need for more floor space.
+What’s more, it uses a small fraction of the water needed for soil cultivation.

 A true vertical system will focus on growing as many plants as possible on top of each other.